 Magzter’s user-interface looks fully geared in line with the layout of a magazine.
-As a result, it appears to be more inviting, and your eyes feel comfortable to go through the story.
+As a result, it appears to be more inviting, and your eyes feel comfortable going through the story.
 And that plays a vital role in enhancing the overall experience.
-I wish Apple’s offering were pretty much on the same line.
+I wish Apple’s offering was pretty much on the same line.

 Lack Of Personal Touch

 Another department where Apple needs to seriously work on is bringing some personal touch into the mix.
 I mean I would have really liked if there was a profile page from where I could easily track all the magazines and newspapers that I follow.